WestGermanGenomeCenter/circrna_detection/doc/README.md

  lane_ident2:
   "_2"
 ```

+The workflow itself does create the needed .tsv file given two input fastq files in its root directory. you can also self-create this, see scripts/snake_infile_creator.pl. (parental Snakefile, rule r03 is where this would be created from a previously created .fastq file list, rule r02)

+## how to start a typical circs_snake run:
+- copy/past/move paired end, trimmed and QC'ed .fastq files into circ_snake/.
+- check if the lane idetifier is correct in all config.yaml files (change this if needed)
+- `snakemake` (for more options here see howtorun.sh)

 ## further reading

 For documentation on each single step, please refer to the original pipeline documentation: https://gitlab.com/daaaaande/circs/-/blob/master/README.md